DavidTausend/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Healthcheck in Docker compose file

-After the fronten and backend volume image I added the healtcheck and there is one example:
+After the frontend and backend volume image line I added the healtcheck and there is one example:

 healthcheck